Sekky61/riscv-sim/Readme.md

 - Run `nix build .#frontend-docker` (or `#backend-docker`) to create a Docker image.
 Load it with `docker load < result`.
 - Run `nix develop` in the root directory to enter the development environment with all the necessary tools.

+## Analytics

+Umami collects no PII and serves only as a visitor counter.
+The analytics dashboard is available on port `8090`.
+The login is `admin/umami`.

 ## Repository Structure

 .